pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

     - Downloading products from a blobstore; specified with the prefix `download-`
     - Configuring a product; specified by `<product-name>.yml`
     - Configuring the BOSH director; specified with `director.yml`
-    - Configuring the Ops Manager VM; specified with `opsman.yml`
+    - Configuring the Tanzu Operations Manager VM; specified with `opsman.yml`
 - `vars` contains any foundation-specific variables used by Platform Automation tasks.
   These variables will fill in any variables `((parameterized))` in config files that are not stored in Concourse's credential manager.